Xilinx/ROCm-air-platforms/README.md

 The amdair driver implements the interface for the ROCm runtime on the platform.
 Refer to the [driver documentation](driver) for more information.

-## Utils

-We currently house some necessary runtime functionality in the [utils directory](utils).
-The presence of these functions in this repository is only temporary as all runtime funcitonality will eventually be moved to the experimental [rocm-air branch](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air).

 ## Frequently Asked Questions

 **Q: What is this release?**